simpleanalytics/blog/_posts/2022-06-24-italy-declares-google-analytics-illegal.md

 This is a very important nuance.
 It means that even if you anonymize IP addresses (like GA4 or Matomo), it's still considered personal data.

-## 2. The French CNIL Q&A Guidelines on Google Analytics
+## 2. CNIL Q&A Guidelines on Google Analytics

 In their Q&A last week, CNIL addressed all the questions raised after they announced Google Analytics to be illegal in February of this year.
 Since then, Google has suggested different approaches to making sure Google Analytics can be used safely within the E.U. law.
 However, CNIL concluded that it is technically impossible to use Google Analytics compliantly.